DS-100/su19/grading.md

 final will count for 2.5% more of the overall grade (17.5% and 32.5%).

 There will be one midterm in class tentatively scheduled for Tuesday, July 18th.
-The final exam is tentatively scheduled to take place over two class sessions on August 14th and 15th.
+The final exam is scheduled to take place on August 15th from 9:30am-12:30pm.
 If you miss a midterm for a pre-approved reason, such as a class conflict or illness, the final exam will be used to compute your overall exam score (out of 45%).
 No alternate midterm or final times will be given.

 ### On Time Policy (try not to be late)

-No late homeworks, labs, or vitamins will be accepted unless an extension is granted by a staff member.
+No late homeworks or labs will be accepted unless an extension is granted by a staff member.
 Late projects will be marked off 20% per day late, rounded up to the nearest integer number of days.
 No project will be accepted more than 3 days late.

 ### Collaboration Policy (don't cheat)